Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Temperature gradients match your market decline Perfect storm brewing—your control lines malign
 Basic problems plague your dated operations
-While we architect complete transformations
-Rising to the peak
-Watch your empire leak
 Your solutions dilute, while ours concentrate
 Clean sweep coming—can't procrastinate
 Your market position's unstable as your pH